Mitochondrial phylogeny and taxonomic revision of Italian and Slovenian fluvio-lacustrine barbels, Barbus sp. (Cypriniformes, Cyprinidae)

 Meristic data used for the formal description of the types of the new clade were compared to the values of B. plebejus and B. tyberinus published in the taxonomic revision of Bianco [28, 33, 34], which includes the respective type specimens.
 Since maximum ranges and usual vales (generically defined) are only reported therein, no quantitative measure of data dispersion was available; hence, no statistical test was performed and only a graphical comparison was carried out.

-The electronic edition of this article conforms to the requirements of the amended International Code of Zoological Nomenclature, and hence the new name contained herein is available under that Code from the electronic edition of this article.
+The electronic version of this article in portable document format represents a published work according to the International Commission on Zoological Nomenclature (ICZN), and hence the new name contained in the electronic version are effectively published under that Code from the electronic edition alone (see Articles 8.5–8.6 of the Code).
+This published work and the nomenclatural acts it contains have been registered in ZooBank (http://zoobank.org/), the online registration system for the ICZN.
+The ZooBank LSIDs (Life Science Identifiers) can be resolved and the associated information viewed through any standard web browser by appending the LSID to the prefix “http://zoobank.org/”.
+The LSID for this publication is: urn:lsid:zoobank.org:pub:BE76B7A1-8FF7-4903-A1F7-9D52D03EAD83.
 The electronic edition of this work was published in a journal with an ISSN, and has been archived and is available from the following digital repositories: PubMed Central, LOCKSS.

 The final dataset is composed by 171 sequences, including the only 19 sequences that were possible to obtain from and two outgroups: C. carpio and L. graellsii.
 However, three specimens (GR633Omb11BA, GR570Usi200BA, and GR568Usi200BA) from our sample turned out to be L. graellsii as well.
 Indeed, this Iberian species is enlisted within Italian non-native barbels [17, 83]: thus, it is unsurprising to sporadically catch L. graellsii specimens among native Italian barbels.